typesafehub/conductr-doc/src/main/play-doc/gettingStarted/Install-Linux.md

 The requirements of a ConductR host are:

-* Debian or Rpm based system (recommended: Ubuntu 14.04 LTS)
+* Debian or Rpm based system (recommended: Ubuntu 14.04 LTS or RHEL/CentOS 6.6)
 * Oracle Java Runtime Environment 8 (JRE 8)
-* Python 3.4 (supplied with Ubuntu 14.04)
+* Python 3.4
 * Debian or Rpm package of ConductR

 #### Installing JRE 8

-Install Java 8 as the default JRE.
-You will need to accept the Oracle license agreement.
+Install Java 8 as the default JRE on the system.

+On Ubuntu, you can use the webupd8team repository provided that you accept the Oracle license agreement.

 ```bash
 sudo add-apt-repository -y ppa:webupd8team/java